Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot_Decisions_slides.md

 ## The Decisions of Polkadot

-This presentation will try to distinguish the core decisions of Polkadot from the current implementation details of the network.
+This presentation will try to explain the core decisions which define the Polkadot network.

 ---